sherryzyh/prompt2bn/README.md

 | 6    | either   | tuberculosis versus lung cancer/bronchitis   | a two-level factor with levels yes and no.   |
 | 7    | xray     | chest X-ray                                 | a two-level factor with levels yes and no.   |
 | 8    | dysp     | dyspnoae                                    | a two-level factor with levels yes and no.   |

-## 🤝 Contributing

-Contributions are welcome!
-To propose changes:

-1. Fork the repository and create a feature branch.
-2. Make focused edits with clear commit messages.
-3. Ensure README examples remain accurate; add/update docs as needed.
-4. Open a pull request describing the motivation and changes.

-If you find a bug or have a feature request, please open an issue with steps to reproduce or a concise proposal.

 ## 🛠️ Configuration Files: Structure and Examples